How to manually upgrade or downgrade your router firmware (from v4.x to v4.x)?¶

 Note: During the upgrade process, do not power off the router.
 After the upgrade is complete, you will see the router login screen.

-If you lost your router settings during the firmware update process, restore your router settings.
+If you lost the router settings during the firmware update process, restore your router settings.